One Pot, Endless Flavor: 7 Steps to Perfect Beef Stew

 Step 3: Build Flavor with Veggies & Paste

 • In the same pot, add diced onion and carrots.
-Stir in 1 tbsp garlic paste, 2 tbsp tomato paste, and 1 tbsp Better Than Bouillon beef base.
+Stir in 1 tablespoon garlic paste, 2 tablespoon tomato paste, and 1 tablespoon Better Than Bouillon beef base.

 • Cook for 2 minutes until fragrant.
-Sprinkle in 2–3 tbsp flour, stir until a paste forms, and cook off raw flour taste.
+Sprinkle in 2–3 tablespoon flour, stir until a paste forms, and cook off raw flour taste.

 Step 4: Add Broth & Herbs